pakizarashid/thesis/README.md

 | noise 20dB SNR | mild | 0.8275 | 987.7% |
 | resample 16k→8k→16k | aggressive | 0.7488 | 79.4% |
 | noise 10dB SNR | aggressive | 0.6569 |  69.7% |

-**Finding 1 (watermark detection / intelligibility): the watermark degrades gradually under compression/resampling and fails specifically under additive noise, while the underlying speech stays almost perfectly intelligible throughout (WER ≤ 0.041 in every condition).**
-This decouples watermark survival from audio quality — mp3/opus/resample/amplitude all leave clean, transcribable speech while still meaningfully weakening or (aggressive noise) collapsing detection, so an attacker is not "destroying the audio" to break the mark.
-Amplitude scaling is essentially free for the watermark at both severities; mp3 shows almost no mild→aggressive gap (0.902 → 0.893), while noise and resampling both show steep mild→aggressive drops.

-**Finding 2 (speaker similarity — corrected, see method note): this battery's baseline "protected" condition shows almost no anti-cloning effect at all — ASR 99.0% vs. 100.0% unprotected, essentially the unprotected level before any attack is even applied.** That is a materially different result from `claude/composability-route2-2026-09-15.md`'s finding for the *same* Route 2 checkpoint (protected ASR 72.0% vs. unprotected 87.0% on F5-TTS, p=2.3e-05, Wilcoxon), which applied Route 2's watermark **plus** a separate PGD anti-cloning perturbation (ε=0.002, λ_wm=1.0, via `composability_gen_protected_audio.py`).
-The "protected" audio used for this robustness battery most likely carries the Route 2 watermark only, without that PGD layer — watermarking alone was never designed to reduce speaker similarity, so a ~99% baseline ASR is the expected result of testing a different, narrower condition, not a new discovery that anti-cloning protection has failed. **This section therefore answers a narrower question than originally framed: whether watermark detection and cloned-speech intelligibility survive these attacks (yes, characterised above) — not whether anti-cloning protection survives them.** Across the 10 attack conditions, SIM/ASR stays close to both baselines (93–99%) except under noise (mild 93%, aggressive 87%), which tracks the same general source-audio degradation visible in the sanity-ACC collapse for those two conditions (0.7206 / 0.5731) rather than any protection-specific effect.

-**Open question, not yet answered by any run in this project:** does an attack that degrades watermark detection also restore an attacker's cloning success, when the source audio actually carries both the watermark *and* the PGD anti-cloning perturbation together?
-Answering it requires re-running this same 10-condition attack battery against audio generated the way `composability_audio_protected/` was (watermark + PGD ε=0.002), not against the watermark-only audio used here — not yet scheduled.

-*Method note: an initial SIM pass in this section (superseded) paired each clone against whatever audio was saved as `sample{i}_reference.wav` inside its own output directory.
-That file turned out to differ between the protected and unprotected arms (confirmed via hash comparison) — i.e. it was each arm's own cloning prompt, not a fixed ground truth.
-Comparing a clone's similarity to the exact audio it was cloned from is close to tautological and stays high regardless of protection or attack, which is why the first pass showed ~99–100% ASR almost everywhere.
-The corrected numbers above instead compare every condition's clones against one fixed reference — `clones_f5tts_unprotected`'s saved reference audio, held constant across all 12 conditions (2 baselines + 10 attacks).
-See `claude/metric-interpretation-notes-2026-09-10.md` §4 for the general form of this pitfall.
-Separately: WER continues to have no clean/watermarked reference pair for these directories (only `_cloned.wav`), so PESQ/STOI/SI-SNR were not computed here — this section measures intelligibility, not perceptual quality.*

-**Status: complete for the question this section can actually answer — watermark detection, WER, and SIM against a fixed reference, n=100, all 10 attack conditions plus 2 baselines.
-The PGD-inclusive version of the SIM question (does attack restore an attacker's actual cloning success against a working anti-cloning defense) is new, unscheduled work — see "Open question" above, not a gap in what's reported here.**

 ---